 In the last few weeks at the end of February 2019, Google made a number of changes to Search Console.
-These changes range from cross-domain analytics to new enhancements.
-Most of these changes do not have much impact on users.
-Adding product extensions, however, is a major headache for most store owners and affects almost every ecommerce website.
+Most of these changes have little impact on users.
+Here are some of the implications of Google Search Console for users who use online stores.
+Adding product extensions, however, is a major headache for most store owners and affects almost every Ecommerce website.

-The most frustrating part of the errors and warnings is that Google’s problem and solution is not explained very clearly.
-The More Info button for each alert directs users to the same page, and the information provided is not very user-friendly.
+For most WooCommerce shop owners, it’s frustrating to get tons of errors and warnings.
+Google also explains the problem and the solution is not sufficiently understandable.
+The “Learn more” button for each alert directs users to the same page, and the information they find is not very user-friendly.

-Looking at the details in the search console, the following error appears:
+Looking at the details in Search Console, the following error appears:

-Either “Offers,” “Review,” or “AggregateRating” should be specified.
+Either “Offers”, “Check” or “AggregateRating” should be specified.